 You can make this recipe by hand if you don’t have a mixer.

-What kind of coffee can I use?
+What kind of coffee to use

 There are two kinds of coffee in these cookies– liquid and dry!